 - The injection technique whereby the proliferation of cells is stimulated via growth factor production is called Prolotherapy.
-Prolotherapy solutions can include dextrose, human growth hormone, platelet rich plasma, and others, all of which stimulate connective tissue cells to proliferate.
+Prolotherapy solutions can include dextrose, platelet rich plasma, bone marrow or fat derived stem cells, and others, all of which stimulate connective tissue cells to proliferate.

 A retrospective study was done involving 24 patients, representing 28 knees, whose primary knee complaints were due to meniscal pathology documented by MRI.

 - The average number of Prolotherapy visits was six and the patients were followed on average 18 months after their last Prolotherapy visit.

 - Prolotherapy caused a statistically significant decline in the patients’ knee pain and stiffness.

 - Starting and ending knee pain declined from 7.2 to 1.6, while stiffness went from 6.0 to 1.8.